 Summers guided Hamilton to the Tampa Mayor's Cup team points title in 2011 and 2012.
 In 2009, Hamilton tied for fifth place out of 27 programs in the point standings and earned the award for most improved team at the New York state championships.
 The crew program captured the points trophy at the 2007 Augusta Invitational Regatta in South Carolina.

 In 2013, Andre Matias '12 won a bronze medal in the lightweight double sculls at the African championships.
 Summers worked with Matias as part of Angola's coaching staff in 2010 and coached him at the African championships and Under-23 world championships.

-Exceptional academic performance is important to Summers as six rowers made the 2012 NESCAC Spring All-Academic Team.
+Exceptional academic performance is important to Summers as five rowers made the 2013 NESCAC Spring All-Academic Team.
 The team is restricted to letter winners in the sophomore, junior and senior classes that have a cumulative grade point average of 3.35 or better.
-Sophie Breene '12 and Dominique Paiement '12 were named CRCA national scholar-athletes for Divisions II/III in 2012.

 Summers guided the men's varsity program at Colgate University for two years before arriving at Hamilton.
 His lightweight eights earned a No. 1 seed in the Champion International Collegiate Regatta and the first national ranking in program history, and he helped Colgate win team titles at the 2000 Patriot League and state championships.